violetdh/obsidian_backup/README.md

 because I identified a problem in my life (syncthing also syncs file deletions and I'm scared of losing my obsidian vault) and wanted to solve it, while also flexing my atrophying python muscles a bit.
 - don't solutions already exist?

 I'm sure they do, but I wanted to write something to solve it myself.
+Again, atrophying python muscles.